wso2/docs-is/en/docs/setup/migrating-what-has-changed.md

 New user store managers are named with the `UniqueiId` prefix for the old user store managers.
 For example, `JDBCUserStoreManager` with unique ID capabilities will be named as `UniqueIDJDBCUserStoreManager`.

-## Hashing algorithm for certificates
+## Thumbprint certificate hashing algorithm

 From IS 5.10.0 onwards, the hashing algorithm used for thumbprint certificate generation is updated to `SHA-256`.
 For versions before IS 5.10.0, Identity Server used `SHA-1` as the hashing algorithm used for thumbprint certificate generation.